walterxie/BioSci700/Assignment2/README.md

 Objectives:

-- Understand how to infer population dynamics from genetic data.
+- Understand how to infer population dynamics from genetic data using a Coalescent Bayesian Skyline.

 - Learn how to set up and perform a Skyline analysis effectively.

-- Explore the strengths and limitations of Coalescent Bayesian Skyline.
+- Practice interpreting the results of a Skyline analysis.

-- Learn what is Birth-Death Skyline Model.

 ### Data